 Ideally, the size of a home addition is driven by its planned use within limits of the property size.
-Families with young children tend to be averse to the idea of sacrificing their backyard play space so we have to design from the inside out.
+Families with young children tend to be averse to the idea of sacrificing their backyard play space--so we have to design from the inside out.
 The practicality of interior room dimensions will ultimately determine the footprint of the addition though we strive to limit backyard encroachment for these families.
 Sometimes finding room for everything can be a real challenge for the architectural designer of a renovation.

-To help you understand the concept of a “right-sized” addition, we’ll walk through two examples of home addition projects in which limited yard space played a role in shaping the outcome.
+To help you understand the concept of a “right-sized” home addition, we’ll walk through two examples of home addition projects in which limited yard space played a role in shaping the outcome.

-This otherwise gracious Chevy Chase, Maryland home had the kitchen extended by one of the previous owners.
+This otherwise gracious Bethesda, Maryland home had the kitchen extended by one of the previous owners.
 As with many older homes in the DC area, the original kitchen was very compact.
 It appears they hired a contractor to create more space in the kitchen.
 The kitchen addition bumped out the back of the house just enough to make room for a powder room and an informal dining area without changing the footprint of the original kitchen.

 Exterior of BEFORE addition

 In this case, the addition left functional limitations such as a low ceiling and poor yard access.
-So, our architectural designers and kitchen designers solved these issues while aiming for just the right sized addition for this family’s needs.
+So, our architectural designers and kitchen designers solved these issues while aiming for just the right sized home addition for this family’s needs.

 Exterior after renovation

-Now the kitchen addition is sized correctly (not too small– not too big).
+The newly completed kitchen addition is sized correctly (not too small– not too big).
 The floor plan is completely reconfigured and the addition only extends about four additional feet into the shallow backyard.
 Not only does it preserve play area for the kids, but the addition offers easy yard access, a more gracious entrance to the lower level, and a great view from tall kitchen windows and patio doors.

 Before and after floor plans